(L’Annee Dernier a Marienbad)

 Director – Alain Resnais, Screenplay – Alain Robbe-Grillet, Producers – Pierre Coureaux & Raymond Froment, Photogaphy (b&w) – Sacha Vierny, Music – Francis Seyrig, Art Direction – Jacques Saulnier.
 Production Company – Colinor

-Giorgio Albertazzi (X), Delphine Seyrig (A), Sascha Pitoeff (M)
+Giorgio Albertazzi (X), Delphine Seyrig (A), Sacha Pitoeff (M)

 People drift through a large, ornate French hotel.
 Sometimes time freezes.
 X thinks he met A last year in the garden at Fredericksburg, although she is unable to remember him.
 He himself is not even certain whether it was at Fredericksburg, Marienbad, Baden-Salsa where they met or here.
 He describes how when they met she nearly gave herself to him but held herself back at the last minute.
 They agreed they would meet again in one year’s time to see if his love for her was strong enough to wait or if she would have forgotten him.
 He presses her not to hold back this time and to remember what happened.